-Before concrete encasement and again after concrete encasement, and before doing any paving work over the conduits:
+Before concrete encasement and after concrete encasement, then before doing any paving work over the conduits:

 - a) Each new conduit must be cleaned and tested (in both directions) with the appropriate size test mandrel.
-Nominal Four inch inside diameter conduits must pass a 3-5/8 inch diameter x 12 inch length mandrel.
-(Refer to NEMA TCB2, P-11, this mandrel will pass through straight sections and curved sections with 20 feet minimum radius). - b) Wooden mandrels must have a round, 3-5/8 inch diameter, square edged steel plate or cap on each end of the mandrel.
+Nominal Four inch inside diameter conduits must pass a 3-5/8 inch diameter x 12-inch length mandrel.
+(Refer to NEMA TCB2, P-11, this mandrel will pass through straight sections and curved sections with 20 feet minimum radius). - b) Wooden mandrels must have a round, 3-\(^{\street}\) inch diameter, square edged steel plate on each end of the mandrel, see figure 2 in reference to SASD: AA-036373 sheet 001.